-During Q1 2017, the Company closed an equity offering of \$18 million net of costs, generated positive funds from operations of \$0.2 million (before changes in working capital), made a scheduled debt repayment and incurred minimal amounts of capital.
-In the current commodity price environment, cash flow generated from the Tunisian assets has not been sufficient to cover all corporate costs, including G&A and debt service obligations.
+During the six months ended June 30, 2017, the Company closed an equity offering of \$18 million net of costs, generated negative funds from operations of \$1.3 million (before changes in working capital), made a scheduled debt repayment and incurred capital predominantly in Romania.
+In the current commodity price environment and given the shut-in of the fields in Tunisia, cash flow generated from the Tunisian assets has not been sufficient to cover all corporate costs, including G&A and debt service obligations.